learnbyexample/Command-line-text-processing/ruby_one_liners.md

 ## <a name="array-operations"></a>Array operations

-See [ruby-doc Array](https://ruby-doc.org/core-2.5.0/Array.html) for various ways to initialize and methods available
+See [ruby-doc: Array](https://ruby-doc.org/core-2.5.0/Array.html) for various ways to initialize and methods available

 * initialization